A filtered generalization of the Chekanov-Eliashberg algebra: max-filtered DGAs and their invariants

 \subsection{Bilinearization and spectral sequences}

 We briefly review the bilinearized homology and augmentation category constructions of \cite{BC:Bilinearized, CEKSW:AugCat} which enhance the linearization construction of \cite{Chekanov:LCH}.
-There are a few ways to carry out the constructions on a chain level and we do so in a way which we feel is most straightforward from a computational perspective.
+There are a few ways to carry out the constructions and we do so in a way which we feel is most straightforward computationally.
 To simplify we'll set $\ring = \Z/2\Z$ so that we don't have to worry about signs.